 Zeus (Jupiter / Jove)

 He was hidden away as an infant for protection from Cronus.
-Amalthea (goat, or woman with pet goat) became Zeus nurse and he was brought up by nymphs with honey from Melissa, the bee.
+Amalthea (goat, or woman with pet goat) became Zeus' nurse and he was brought up by nymphs with honey from Melissa, the bee.
 As an adult he slew a goat and the skin (the "aegis") made him unconquerable.
 He cast lots with his brothers Poseidon and Hades, winning mastery over the sky and land.

 Zeus is not more moral, or beyond good and evil; he just outdoes the Titans.
 With some writers, Zeus is supreme, all-knowing (omniscient), and all-powerful (omnipotent); elsewhere he is limited by necessity ("ananke") or fortune and luck ("tyche") or destiny ("moira").